Welcome LAH Townspeople

 Our form of governance can be likened to a publicly-traded company which has a CEO and a Board of Directors.
 Our Council members are our elected Board of Directors and our City Manager is our CEO.
 Our City Council (CC) members are part time volunteers who are cautioned not to involve themselves in operations.
 Council members rely heavily on the City Manager to perform appropriate due diligence and provide sound advice.
 This form of Council-Manager governance dates back to the 1880s.
 Los Altos Hills early form of governance was a true public-resident partnership between the residents, council members and city manager.
 For example, our original Town Hall construction was assisted by residents.
 That was our version of a barn raiser for the community.

 We want to go back to the future with a 21st Century model of that form of self governance.
+Let’s leverage technology and the intellectual horsepower of our residents to create a joint venture mentality.

 Our 140-year old form of governance needs to be revisited.
 Unfortunately, the biggest problem with this form of governance is that our CC members rely heavily on the CM.
 If you view our Jim Cogan Conversation on our Video Page you will hear that if a CM is qualified, the model works well, if not it is a major problem.